 if one restaurant is too busy, and another has too little work, the

 manager of the busy restaurant can ask for some of the unnecessary

 employees at the other restaurant.

 If that seems bizarre, consider a big corporation.
-If one particular
+If a particular

-machine shop is overloaded with work, and the other has too little
+machine shop within the corporation is overloaded with work,

 work, the management will not tell the unnecessary machinists to play

-games all day, every day, until they have some work to do.
-They will
+games until they have some work to do.
+Rather, they will

 tell them to go over to the shop that needs some assistance.